serializingme/website-content/content/page/privacy.md

 __Cookies__ are small files saved to the user's computers hard drive that track, save and store information about the user's interactions and usage of the website.

-__Personal Information__ is non-public information that can be used to indentify a user.
+__Personal Information__ is non-public information that can be used to identify a user.
 Personal information may include information such as your name, email address, and other related information that you provide to us or that we obtain about you.

 ## User Privacy